 The other thing that impacts the tone is the construction of the guitar itself.
 There are countless rumors and myths surrounding the way Fender decides which guitars get which tonewood pieces, and what exactly lurks beneath the finish of a Mexican-made Fender.

 My advice?
 Don’t worry about it.
 It really doesn’t matter if the body is two pieces, or three pieces, or eighteen pieces if you like the sound of the guitar.
 And it doesn’t matter if Fender sends “inferior” tonewood blanks to Mexico and keeps the good ones for the American guitars.

 What does matter is things like the finish.
 Mexican Strats get a polyester finish, where American instruments get a Urethane coat.
-This probably does account for some of the improved sound of the USA-made Stratocaster, as does the high-mass bridge block used in the American version.
+This probably does account for some of the improved sounds of the USA-made Stratocaster, as does the high-mass bridge block used in the American version.

-If you get hung up on these things, by all means don’t settle for anything less than an American HSS Stratocaster.
+If you get hung up on these things, by all means, don’t settle for anything less than an American HSS Stratocaster.
 But if you feel like spending a whole lot less and still ending up with a great Strat, MIM is the way to go.

 Learn More About Fender Tonewoods

 So why choose the HSS instead of the classic SSS setup?
 A humbucker in the bridge position offers the thicker tone often sought in heavier forms of rock music.